 This recipe is also one of my favorite kids recipes.
 It has all the tastes they love, plus you can hide a few extra veggies in it for added nutritional value.

-For example, if the kids don’t like green pepper, try hiding the pepper by using red pepper instead.
+For example, if picky eaters don’t like green pepper, try hiding the pepper by using red pepper instead.
 If you chop it up finely, they won’t even see it.
 Or leave it out altogether and try a few of the vegetables below.

-If the kids want more color in your macaroni and beef add fresh, frozen or canned corn.
+If you want more color in your macaroni and beef add fresh, frozen or canned corn.
 Peas also add extra nutrition.
 The colors will also make the macaroni and beef look more interesting.

 I think this recipe can easily become one of your favorite easy dinner recipes.
 While the recipe cooks, make a salad and you’re done.